jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 ## Part 3 — National security and public order risks management regime

 ### 81 Purpose of Part
-(1) The purpose of this Part is to manage—
-  (a) significant national security and public order risks associated with transactions by overseas persons; and (b) while the emergency notification regime is in place, risks associated with transactions by overseas persons that are contrary to New Zealand’s national interest.
+(1) The purpose of this Part is to manage significant national security and public order risks associated with transactions by overseas persons.
 (2) In order to give effect to that purpose, the Minister may— (a) review call-in transactions in accordance with subpart 1; and (b) take any of the following actions in accordance with subpart 2: